mekomsolutions/openmrs-module-initializer/readme/queues.md

 ###### Header `Service`
 This is a reference (UUID, same as mapping or name) to an existing concept that defines the service associated with this queue.

+###### Header `Status Concept Set`
+This is a reference (UUID, same as mapping or name) to an existing concept set that defines the queue statuses that could be assigned to the entries in this queue.

+###### Header `Priority Concept Set`
+This is a reference (UUID, same as mapping or name) to an existing concept set that defines the queue priorities that could be assigned to the entries in this queue.

 ###### Header `Location`
 This is a reference (UUID or name) to an existing location that defines the location associated with this queue.

 #### Requirements
-* The [queue module](https://github.com/openmrs/openmrs-module-queue) must be installed
+* The [queue module](https://github.com/openmrs/openmrs-module-queue) version 2.1 or higher must be installed
 * The OpenMRS version must be 2.3 or higher

 #### Further examples: